-What is Drip Edge & Why Is It Important On a Roof ?
+What is Drip Edge & Why Is It Important On a Roof?

 Summary

-• Drip edge is a type of flashing that protects the edges of your roof and shingles from water damage, ice dams, and pest intrusion.
+Drip edge is a type of flashing that protects the edges of your roof and shingles from water damage, ice dams, and pests.
+When properly installed and maintained, drip edges help prevent leaks, structural damage, early failures, and other costly repairs.
+Most drip edges are made from a durable material like aluminum, copper, or steel.

 Drip edge is one of the most essential components of a roofing system, but it’s also one of the easiest elements for homeowners to overlook.
-This small but mighty strip of waterproof material runs along the edges of your roof over the fascia, which supports your gutters.
+When properly installed, it can stop water runoff and moisture from seeping down into your fascia, soffit, shingles, and walls.

 Quick Facts about Drip Edge—What It Is & Where It Goes